Need a Specialist?

 Your PCP should always be your first call for medical care that isn’t an emergency.
 “Primary care providers are trained to take care of common things uncommonly well,” explains Matthew Collins, M.D., M.B.A., vice president of clinical integration at BCBSRI.
 “They know you, your history, and your wishes for your health, and you should always seek their advice about your care and keep them informed about your medical needs.”

 If your PCP believes you need to see a specialist, they can provide recommendations and a referral for one in your plan’s network.
-For all individual BlueCHiP for Medicare plans, your PCP will coordinate referrals when you see a specialist, have a test, and receive some other services.
+(Some plans require you to see your PCP for a referral, so be sure to check first.)

 Preparing for your specialist appointment